appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 git clone https://github.com/OpenLiberty/guide-rest-intro
 ```

-2. Navigate to `/guide-rest-intro/finish` where the completed application resides.
+2. Navigate to the folder: `/guide-rest-intro/finish` that contains the completed application.

 ### Setting up the local development environment

 As mentioned, Appsody provides both a Stack and Project Templates.
-If you already have your own application, and as such don’t require the template, you can initialize the development environment with just the Stack that is required by your application.
-To do this issue the `appsody init` command with none specified as a template.
+If you already have your own application, and therefore don’t require the project template, you can initialize the Appsody development environment with just the Stack that is required by your application.
+To do this issue the `appsody init` command with `none` specified for the template.

 The JAX-RS and JSON-P features used by the sample application are part of Eclipse Microprofile specification.
-We can use the java-openliberty stack which allows you to build MicroProfile compliant applications.
-You can initialize the development environment by issuing the following command within the `finish` directory:
+You can use the `java-openliberty` stack to build MicroProfile compliant applications.
+Initialize your Appsody development environment by issuing the following command within the `finish` directory:

 ```
 appsody init java-openliberty none
 ```

-You should see output including a statement similar to this:
+The output includes a statement similar to:

 ```
 [InitScript] [INFO] --------------------< dev.appsody:java-openliberty >--------------------